Broken bones and feet – an introduction

 I have used a long bone to show the basic structure in the illustration above.
 This is the thigh bone or femur but it illustrates all the key features beautifully and the metatarsal long bones follow the same structure.
 Short bones are often cube-shaped and do not have a medullary cavity.
 Look at the anatomy of the foot below the table, and we see the following:

-LONG BONES SHORT BONES
+LONG BONES | SHORT BONES |

-Toe end: Phalanges of each toe of which there are three except the big toe
+Forefoot: Metatarsal 1-5 Toe end: Phalanges of each toe, of which there are three, except the big toe |

-Hindfoot: calcaneus heel bone and ankle bone the talus.
+Mid-foot: navicular, cuneiform x3, cuboid Hindfoot: calcaneus heel bone and ankle bone, the talus.
+Additional bonus: 2 sesamoids under the first metatarsal |

 What else do we need to know?

-A bit physics, chemistry and nutrition
+A bit of physics, chemistry and nutrition

 Which bones are most at risk from fracture?

 The longer the bone, the more prone to a crack or break.
-The second and fifth metatarsals bear the main brunt from injury.
+The second and fifth metatarsals bear the main brunt of injury.
 My wife sustained a 5th metatarsal fracture (see x-ray picture).
 There are two main types of fractures – open and closed.
 In addition, there are simple and complex fractures.
 Let’s put these into context.

 Dangerous fractures